ga-wdi-curriculum/wdi-outtro/readme.md

 And you're not just a developer.
 You had a career before you came to GA.
 You have much more knowledge and experience than just WDI.
 That gives you a perspective that's extraordinary both among teachers, and among the other folks interviewing for development jobs.
 With each cohort I have the opportunity to learn about the unique careers and experiences of 60 different people!

 Don't underestimate yourself.
 The best thing you can do right now -- for yourself, and for others -- is to go out and teach.

+### Staying Hungry

+Perhaps paradoxically, the best way to manage imposter syndrome is to own it!
+In some sense, staying hungry is a strategy for taking control of your relationship with what you don't know.
+It's a growth mindset that can turn something that seems to be a barrier to entry into a frontier--in fact, this is the hacker mentality or growth mindset in a nutshell.
+If you have doubts about your ability to turn a wall into a step, that is normal.
+However, to challenge your own sense of having definite limits think of how far that you have come in the last 12 weeks (or even last 2 weeks).

 ## Stay Hungry (Nayana)